Nairobi

 Days 10 - 12

 Located in southwestern Uganda, in the Kisoro District, the Mgahinga Gorilla National Park forms part of the much larger Virunga Conservation Area.
 This wilderness sanctuary was created to protect the rare mountain gorillas that inhabit its dense forests.
-The striking landscape boasts three conical volcanoes which are a part of the magnificent Virunga Range which fringes Uganda, Rwanda, and Congo.
-Aside from the main attraction which is the mountain gorillas, the park is home to buffaloes, elephants, endangered golden monkeys and many of bird species.
+The striking landscape boasts three conical volcanoes, which are a part of the magnificent Virunga Range at the fringes of Uganda, Rwanda, and Congo.
+Aside from the main attraction - the mountain gorillas - the park is home to buffaloes, elephants, endangered golden monkeys and many bird species.
 The three extinct volcanoes offer plenty of hiking trails.

 Accommodation